 GS-9209 is an extremely compact source, which is only marginally resolved in the highest-resolution available imaging data.
-The CANDELS/3DHST team \cite{vanderwel2014} measured an effective radius, $r_e = 0.029\pm0.002^{\prime\prime}$ for GS-9209 in the HST F125W filter via S\'ersic fitting, along with a S\'ersic index, $n=6.0\pm0.8$.
-At $z=4.658$, this corresponds to $r_e=189\pm13$ parsecs.

-We update this size measurement using the newly available JWST NIRCam F210M-band imaging, which has a FWHM of $\simeq0.07^{\prime\prime}$ (see Section \ref{sec:method_size}).
+We measure the size of GS-9209 using newly available JWST NIRCam F210M-band imaging, which has a FWHM of $\simeq0.07^{\prime\prime}$ (see Methods).
 Accounting for the AGN point-source contribution, we measure an effective radius, $r_e=0.033\pm0.003^{\prime\prime}$ for the stellar component of GS-9209, along with a S\'ersic index, $n=2.3\pm0.3$.
 At $z=4.658$, this corresponds to $r_e=215\pm20$ parsecs.
-This is consistent with the CANDELS/3DHST measurement, and is $\simeq0.7$ dex below the mean relationship between $r_e$ and stellar mass for quiescent galaxies at $z\simeq1$ \cite{vanderwel2014, Hamadouche2022}.
+This is consistent with previous measurements by the CANDELS/3DHST team \cite{vanderwel2014}, and is $\simeq0.7$ dex below the mean relationship between $r_e$ and stellar mass for quiescent galaxies at $z\simeq1$ \cite{vanderwel2014, Hamadouche2022}.
 This is interesting given that post-starburst galaxies $z\simeq1$ are known to be more compact than is typical for the wider quiescent population \cite{Almaini2017}.
 We calculate a stellar-mass surface density within $r_e$ of log$_{10}(\Sigma_\mathrm{eff}/$M$_\odot$ kpc$^{-2}) = 11.15\pm0.08$, consistent with the densest stellar systems in the Universe \cite{Hopkins2010}.
-We show the F210M data for GS-9209, along with our posterior-median model in Fig. \ref{fig:images}.
+We show the F210M data for GS-9209, along with our posterior-median model in Figure \ref{fig:images}.